 Tools of Trade

 Alimony & Child Support

 Unless otherwise noted, all law references are to the California Code of Civil Procedure.
-These exemptions were last updated by the California Judicial Council to adjust for inflation on April 1, 2019.
-The next update will be April 1, 2022.
+The California Judicial Council last adjusted the exemption amounts for inflation on April 1, 2022.
+The next update will be on April 1, 2025.

 If you don't exempt your property carefully, you could lose the property in bankruptcy.
 Answers to these common questions might help you steer clear of common issues.

 Do I automatically get to keep exempt property?
 Generally, no (although two exemptions newly adopted in 2020 are automatic).
 In most cases, you can exempt property needed to maintain a job and household, such as furnishings, clothing, and some vehicle equity.
 You'll select the California exemption set that best protects your property, list your assets on bankruptcy form Schedule C: The Property You Claim as Exempt, and file it along with other required paperwork.

 Will someone check my exemptions?
 The bankruptcy trustee—the court-appointed official tasked with managing your case—will review Schedule C to ensure that you have the right to protect the claimed property.
 A trustee who disagrees with your exemptions will file an objection with the court.
 The judge will decide whether you can keep the property.

 Example.
 Jeff owns a rare, classic car worth $15,000, but the state vehicle exemption won't adequately protect it.
 Believing that the car qualifies as art—at least in his mind—Jeff exempts it using his state's unlimited artwork exemption.
 The trustee reviews Schedule C, disagrees with Jeff's characterization, and files an objection with the court.
 After consideration, the judge will likely side with the trustee, determining that the vehicle doesn't qualify as a piece of art.